Picking Winners in Daily Fantasy Sports Using Integer Programming: Fantasy Hockey Approach and Integer Programming Formulations

 \subsection{Overlap Constraints}

-Our greedy integer programming formulation in Section \ref{sec:greedyIP} had a lower bound on the covariance of lineup $i$ with the previous $i-1$ lineups.
-We assume that the player variance is much larger in magnitude than the player correlations.
+Our integer programming {formulation} in Section \ref{sec:greedyIP} had a {upper} bound on the covariance of lineup $i$ with the previous $i-1$ lineups.
+We assume that the player variance is much larger in magnitude than the player {covariances}.
 Using this assumption, we approximate the correlation of lineups $i$ and $j$ as simply the overlap of the two lineups.
-We can then add constraints which lower bound this overlap with all previous $i-1$ lineups.
+We can then add constraints {to} {upper} bound this overlap with all previous $i-1$ lineups.
 We will refer to these as overlap constraints.
-We let $x^*_{lk}$ be the optimal value of the variable for player $k$ in lineup $l$.
+We let $x^*_{lj}$ be the optimal value of the variable for player $j$ in lineup $l$.
 We define the overlap constraints for lineup $i$ as

 These constraints make sure that lineup $i$ will have no more than $\gamma$ players in common with any previously constructed lineup.
 We refer to $\gamma$ as the maximum lineup overlap.
-Decreasing $\gamma$ forces the lineups to be more diverse, whereas for larger $\gamma$ the lineups will share more players.
+Decreasing $\gamma$ forces the lineups to be more diverse, whereas for larger $\gamma$ the lineups \text{may} share more players.
 We will see in Section \ref{sec:performance} how the choice of $\gamma$ is impacted by the number of NHL games being played on a given night.